-Marlisa Wells On ‘Grave Secrets’ Tonight: Teen Murdered By Boyfriend Over Alleged Pregnancy
+Marlisa Wells: Fork Still Stuck In Teen Murdered By Boyfriend Over Alleged Pregnancy On ‘Grave Secrets’ Tonight

 The case of murdered teenager Marlisa Wells of Austell, Georgia, will be discussed once more in a television documentary.
-This time, Grave Secrets on Investigation Discovery re-enacts the shocking tale.
+This time Grave Secrets on Investigation Discovery re-enacts the shocking tale.
 Marlisa Wells was a 16-year-old girl who was found dead in her basement bathroom after her on-again-off-again boyfriend, Matthew Wilkins, a bright-eyed college basketball player, stabbed her to death.
-The case is noteworthy because Marlisa, a church songstress, was murdered because she thought that she was pregnant, although that turned out not to be the case.
+The case is noteworthy because Marlisa, a church songstress, was murdered because she thought that she was pregnant.
+Although that turned out not to be the case.
 Plus, the murder was so gruesome that her secret lover left a fork embedded deep inside of her back, a detail that shocked and stuck with police.
 The Grave Secrets episode documenting the case is titled “The Last Calls She Made.”

 Honor Student Found Dead In Basement Stabbed Around 60 Times

 Marlisa Wells had everything to live for.
 She was a smart, beautiful young lady whose friends and family say that she was a talented songbird.
 Attending a private Christian school, her mother and grandparents held out hope that she would like a remarkable life.
-It looked like she was on her way until she met 19-year-old Matthew Wilkins, a basketball hopeful who had big plans for himself after graduation.
+It looked like she was on her way until she met Matthew Wilkins, 19-year-old, a basketball hopeful who had big plans for himself after graduation.

 Marlisa Wells was a popular teen who had her whole life ahead of her… #FatalAttraction airs this Monday at 10/9c! pic.twitter.com/UwWeIUXq7U